 This course is an introductory survey of the visual arts from the prehistoric period to the late Middle Ages.
 It covers the arts of the ancient civilizations of Egypt and the Near East; Greece and Rome; the arts of the Middle Ages, from the Early Christian and Byzantine worlds through Medieval, Romanesque; and Gothic and pre-Renaissance art.
 It also introduces several non-Western cultures.
-The purpose of the course is to give an overview, in slide lectures, of the development and basic problems of Western art before the Renaissance.
-Art museum and gallery visits are required.
+The purpose of the course is to give an overview of the development and basic problems of Western art before the Renaissance, and provide a foundation for more advanced study.
+The class includes power point presentations, textbook readings, written assignments, quizzes, tests, and field trips (art museums, galleries, sculpture gardens).

-This course fulfills the M6 (Multidisciplinary Categories) requirement for LinC.
+This course fulfills the M6 (Aesthetic Expression) requirement for LinC.